 Course Leader for BA (Hons) Film Studies/Film Industries.
 I completed a PhD in cultural representation in Zombie media texts in 2010 at the University of Portsmouth.
 I have taught at the University of Portsmouth since 2004, and teach on a variety of modules across Film and Media, as well as contributing to Learning Resources for A Level students.
 In particular I created and co-ordinate the Unit Researching Genre, a specific horror-orientated unit.
 This is alongside my other teaching responsibilities for all levels of study at the University, from undergraduate to doctoral level.

-With interests in popular culture, film, media and audiences, my research centres on representations of the horrific in culture, ranging from animation and comics through to Zombie walks.
+With interests in popular culture, film, media and changing social contexts, my research centres on representations of the horrific in culture, ranging from animation and comics through to Zombie walks.
 I have contributed to edited collections on subjects that range from George Romero, zombies as figures of protest to American Horror Story.
 I have contributed to teaching aids for genre studies, and regularly present at conferences and public events.

-While my research interests are focused on horror in popular culture, there are many crossovers with different forms of expression and form, such as Surrealism, Animation and Comedy: elements which I also refer to in my research.
+While my research interests are focused on horror in popular culture, there are many crossovers with different areas of expression and form, such as Surrealism, Animation and Comedy: elements which I also refer to in my research.